 Memphis Carnival Ride Malfunctions Sending at Least 8 to the Hospital

 According to police reports and eyewitness reports in local news media, yet another troubling accident occurred at a local fair near Memphis last weekend.
-Much to the chagrin of parents, caregivers and safety advocates the summer of 2016 has been marked by what seems like an unusually high number of ride accidents and other problems.
-Some of these accidents have produced life-altering injuries like traumatic brain injuries (TBI) and broken bones while other have produced a minor injuries like cuts, scrapes, and abrasions.
-However, all ride malfunctions are potentially harrowing experience that can have a profound mental impact regardless of the physical injuries that may or may not result.
+Much to the chagrin of parents, caregivers and safety advocate the summer of 2016 has been marked by what seems like an unusually high number of ride accidents and other problems.
+Some of these accidents have produced life-altering injuries like traumatic brain injuries (TBI) and broken bones while others have produced minor injuries like cuts, scrapes, and abrasions.
+However, all ride malfunctions are a potentially harrowing experience that can have a profound mental impact regardless of the physical injuries that may or may not result.
 In many cases, these mental and physical injuries are inflicted on young children who may contend with these injuries for years or decades.

 At least 14 fair-goers at the Delta Fair were subjected to a horrifying ride malfunction on Saturday, September 3, 2016.
 While it appears that injuries sustained due to the ride malfunction were minimal, no amusement park or carnival guest should ever have an experience of this type.

 How Did the Carnival Ride Malfunction Occur?

 The Moonraker ride is probably one of the more adventurous ride offerings at most carnivals.
 The ride spins at relatively high speeds while varying the angle and elevation of the ride.
 If you have ever ridden a ride known as, The Gravitron, this ride is similar with some variations.
 For many individuals, a ride of this type can seem thrilling and safe at the same time.
 Unfortunately, the events that transpired at the fair are likely to make fair-goers reconsider this assumption.